Hands-on Fieldwork Places Personal Success Within Your Grasp.

 - MSOT Trimester 3 | 1st week of September each year

-The start date for the inaugural cohort will be fall 2013, with the first class graduating at the end of the summer 2015 trimester.
+The inaugural cohort was September 2013, with the first class graduating at the end of the summer 2015 trimester.

 To view the WCU MSOT Student Handbook, please click here.